Understanding Your Report

 pollution days

-This number tells you how many days the air quality exceeded World Health Organization (WHO) safety recommendations.
+This number tells you how many days the air quality exceeded the European Union Ambient Air Quality Standards.

 Two values are shown: